The Five Buddha Ring

 Those two words still cut

-into Jack's ragged heart that night, and though
+into my impure heart that night, and though

-tequila dulled the hurt he knew he'd failed
+tequila dulled the hurt I knew I’d failed

 that boy, a life and an ocean away,